 Starter Edition FAQ

 Q. What is the StarCraft II Starter Edition?

 A. The StarCraft II Starter Edition is a new, free version of StarCraft II that gives anyone with a Battle.net account and an Internet connection a chance to try a wide array of single-player and multiplayer content in StarCraft II: Wings of Liberty.
 Unlike our past trial versions of StarCraft II, the Starter Edition does not have any time restrictions and offers a wider range of content to players.

 Q. What's included in the StarCraft II Starter Edition?

 A. The Starter Edition gives players access to the first three campaign missions on Mar Sara, and then gives the player the ability to choose a fourth mission -- either the first mission offered by Dr. Hanson or the first mission offered by Tychus Findlay in the campaign.
-Players will also get access to a pair of Challenge Missions, a selection of multiplayer maps, and a custom-game map.
+Players will also get access to a selection of multiplayer maps and a custom-game map.
 The multiplayer and custom game maps available may be cycled from time to time.

 In addition, Starter Edition players can earn achievements within the available content; can view profile, ladder, and achievements pages; and can access many functions of the map editor.

 Q. How do I get the StarCraft II Starter Edition?

 A. Players can simply sign up for a free Battle.net at the StarCraft II Starter Edition page here, or log in to an existing Battle.net account to get started.